Quick Score Reference

 76-84 Points (C1): Expert Level

 Advanced, professional-level communication with nuanced understanding.
-Suitable for leadership roles, international assignments, and complex stakeholder management.
+Suitable for leadership roles and complex stakeholder management.

 Focus areas: Strategic communication, cross-cultural leadership, industry thought leadership